 In Congress, Scott Fitzgerald will take the fight to Nancy Pelosi and the radical liberals pushing socialism.

-Scott Fitzgerald served 27 years in the Army Reserve, rising to the rank of Lieutenant Colonel.
+Scott served 27 years in the Army Reserve, rising to the rank of Lieutenant Colonel.
 He’ll fight to defend our country and honor those who served.

 Scott will tirelessly defend Wisconsin values like the right to life and the Second Amendment.